turbotage/WeatherStation/README.md

 4: Repeat step 3 but in FetchAndServe/fetcher/fetcher.py, the order of things is the same as in step 3

-5: run the FetchAndServe/fetcher/gen_key.sh script and follow the steps to create an encryption key for the websites tls
+5: Run the FetchAndServe/fetcher/gen_key.sh script and follow the steps to create an encryption key for the websites tls

-6: run the FetchAndServe/fetcher/gen_cert.sh script and follow the steps to create an self signed certificate for the websites tls, get a verified cert if you don't wan't webbrowsers to say your website is unsafe.
+6: Run the FetchAndServe/fetcher/gen_cert.sh script and follow the steps to create an self signed certificate for the websites tls, get a verified cert if you don't wan't webbrowsers to say your website is unsafe.

-run start_fetcher.sh in a new screen session.
+7: Run start_fetcher.sh in a new screen session.

-run start_server.sh in a new screen session
+8: Run start_server.sh in a new screen session

-DONE DEAL
+## DONE DEAL